 Initial value follows selected gearbox type.
 Move slider for scenario analysis.

-Mid-layer summary: quick decision statements, key metrics, and explicit user-fit boundaries for 24 V screening.
+Mid-layer summary: quick decision statements, key metrics, and explicit user-fit boundaries for 24 V screening, including the alias query 24v motor-gearbox 50 rpm.

 0.5 hp ≈ 0.373 kW.
 On a 24 VDC bus the estimated current is 16.9 A, and at 3000 rpm this tool estimates motor shaft torque around 1.19 Nm.